Making Aaliyah to Israel? Here's a Relocation Interior Design Checklist to Israel to help you: What to Know Before You Even Pick a Neighborhood.

 Investment or vacation home

-This isn’t a checkbox it’s what drives the space you need.
-A family of five making Aliyah from London needs something completely different than a Tel Aviv bachelor investing in a pied-à-terre for two months a year.
-Your reason shapes your design.
+A family of 5 making Aliyah from London needs something completely different than a Tel Aviv bachelor investing in a pied-à-terre for two months a year.

 Step 2: Property Reality Check

-If you haven’t found it yet, that’s fine , I often help clients before they commit to a space.
+I often help clients before they commit to a space.
 Because let’s be honest, choosing a property without a design strategy is like marrying someone because they looked good in one photo.

-Step 3: Location Isn’t Just Geography
+Step 3: Location with Intention

 Consider: